 Cape Meares State Scenic Viewpoint, Oregon — Three Arch Rocks — Pacific Ocean

 So it was like this.
 The lighthouse was tiny and we had to split into two groups to go up the tower.
-Linda, Mary Alice and I were in the first group.
+We were in the first group.
 When we came down and re-entered the gift shop, we decided we’d horned in long enough.
 We thanked the rangers for allowing us to join the tour and walked outside.